Advocacy and Independent Visitors

 - Encourage the child to exercise their rights and participate in decisions which will affect them;

 - Support the care plan for the child;

 - Complement the activities of the carers.

-On appointing an independent visitor Children's Services will decide how much information to give him or her about the child's current situation and history.
-The child should be involved in deciding what information is made available to the independent visitor.
-Independent visitors have no right to inspect a child's file.
+On appointing an Independent Visitor, the local authority will decide how much information to give them about the child's current situation and history.
+The child should be involved in deciding what information is shared.
+Independent Visitors have no right to inspect a child's file.
 No information should be withheld if it places the child or visitor at risk.

-The social worker should provide the child's carers with support and explanation about the role of independent visitors.
+Local authorities should provide carers with information about the role of Independent Visitors.

 Local authorities should seek to recruit Independent Visitors from a variety of backgrounds and ages.
 As part of the application process, potential Independent Visitors will need to provide details of two referees and also be checked with the Disclosure and Barring Service.